pmean/build-website/text/06/DifferencesInChildren.md

 Some informal comments I have received in conversations with some of the doctors here have also been eye-opening.
 The brain develops rapidly during the first year of life and anything that interferes with this process can cause serious developmental delays.
-For an adult, it\'s different\--if we kill a few million brain cells by drinking a pint of Stout, that\'s not such a bad thing.
+For an adult, it's different\--if we kill a few million brain cells by drinking a pint of Stout, that's not such a bad thing.

-> *Well ya see, Norm, it\'s like this\...
+> *Well ya see, Norm, it's like this\...
 A herd of buffalo can only
 > move as fast as the slowest buffalo.
 And when the herd is hunted, it
 > is the slowest and weakest ones at the back that are killed first.
 > This natural selection is good for the herd as a whole, because the